FvL69/AWS_CDK_Projects/multi-tier-architecture/documentation/project_documentation.md

  This is a L1 construct, a low lvl construct which uses a Cfn (Cloudformation) naming convention.

  **Purpose:**
- Intended specifically for management traffic use cases.
+ Intended specifically for secure management traffic use cases.
 The Service establishes a private tunnel from your computer to the endpoint
  using the credentials for your IAM entity.
 Traffic is authenticated and authorized before it reaches your VPC.

  **Difficulties:**
- It was a bit of a search to figure out the correct parameter syntax for the EIC attributes and IAM policy.
+ It was a bit of a search to figure out the correct property syntax for the EIC attributes and IAM policy.
  For advice and quick search i use Amazone Q, e.g. i didn't know which endpoint to use for connecting with EC2 without a public IP.

     EIC_Endpoint benefits:
-        - Allows access to private instances which have no public IP.
+        - No need for bastion hosts
-        - It leverages IAM for access control. (provides fine-grained permissions management)
+        - No need to manage SSH keys
-        - It eliminates the need to manage SSH keys for each instance.
+        - No public IP addresses required on your instances
-        - Connection attempts are logged in AWS CloudTrail. (auditing purposes)
+        - IAM-controlled access
-        - No additional costs but for cross AZ data transfer, see link DataTransferCosts below.
+        - Full SSH functionality including system updates

 **Links to service documentation:**
    [EC2InstanceConnect_Endpoint](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-with-ec2-instance-connect-endpoint.html)